daviddetweiler/mini-til/README.md

 # `mini`

 `mini` is a "complete" Forth-like language / command interpreter hosted by a single 4096-byte Windows executable.
-New primitive words can be defined circuitously through `assemble_byte` and `ffi_gpa`/`ffi_gmh` (`GetProcAddress`/`GetModuleHandle`), and everything else is achievable through its minimalist memory management and assembly mode.
+New primitive words can be defined circuitously through `assemble_byte` and `ffi` (the internal import table, which also contains `GetModuleHandleA` and `GetProcAddress`), and everything else is achievable through its minimalist memory management and assembly mode.
 See _Thinking Forth_ or _Threaded Interpretive Languages_ for context. `init.mini` is run on startup and can be used to define your own programs, or to set up a slightly nicer interactive environment, as it currently does.

 ## Build Instructions